This article is more than 5 years old.

 Catlin ends this book with a warning that the spread of the telegraph and railroad into the western United States would cause the final destruction of the Indian peoples.

 George Catlin died in 1872, at the age of 76.
 A few years later Joseph Harrison’s widow donated the paintings of his Indian Gallery to the Smithsonian, where they remain today.
-Fortunately, Catlin’s direst predictions did not come to pass.
-Indian civilization survived, even though the spread of European settlers and the industrial revolution had a major impact.
-But Catlin’s art and writings bear witness to a pivotal moment in American history– the early encounter between Europeans the Indians of North America.
+Fortunately, Catlin’s direst predictions did not come to pass: Indigenous Americans survived and thrived, even though the spread of European settlers and the industrial revolution had a major impact on them.
+Instead of documenting a vanished people, Catlin’s art and writings bear witness to a pivotal moment in American history– the early encounter between Europeans the Indians of North America.

 5 Comments on ‘Letters and Notes on the Manners, Customs, and Condition of the North American Indian, by George Catlin (1841)’